immd11/Machine-Learning-Lab/README.md

 #  Exploratory Data Analysis (EDA) – House Prices Dataset

 ## Overview

-In this assignment, Exploratory Data Analysis (EDA) techniques were applied to a real estate dataset.
+This project applies Exploratory Data Analysis (EDA) techniques to a real estate dataset.
-The goal is to understand the structure of the data, discover patterns, and identify factors that may influence house prices.
+The objective is to understand the dataset structure, identify patterns, and determine the key factors that influence house prices.

+---

-## Dataset
+## Dataset Description

-The dataset contains information about properties such as:
+The dataset includes property-related attributes such as:

 - Location
 - Price (in rupees)
-- Carpet area
+- Carpet Area
-- Number of bathrooms
+- Number of Bathrooms
-- Furnishing status
+- Furnishing Status
 - Ownership
-- Transaction type
+- Transaction Type
-and other related attributes.
+- Additional property characteristics

+---

-## EDA Steps Performed
+## EDA Process

-The following analysis steps were completed:
+The following steps were performed:

-1. Loaded the dataset using pandas.
+1. Loaded the dataset using **Pandas**.
 2. Inspected column names, data types, and summary statistics.
 3. Cleaned and converted numerical fields where necessary.
 4. Visualized the distribution of house prices using histograms.
-5. Explored relationships between price and other variables using scatter plots.
+5. Explored relationships between price and other variables using scatter and regression plots.
 6. Analyzed average prices across different locations.
 7. Generated a correlation matrix for numerical features.

+---

-## Key Insights
+## Key Findings

-- House prices vary significantly depending on the location.
+- House prices vary significantly depending on the **location**.
-- Numerical variables such as carpet area and bathrooms show limited direct correlation with price.
+- Numerical variables such as **Carpet Area** and **Bathrooms** show limited direct correlation with price.
-- This suggests that categorical features may play an important role in determining property value.
+- Categorical features appear to play an important role in determining property value.

+---

+## Visualization Libraries Used

+###  Matplotlib
+Matplotlib is a low-level plotting library that provides full control over visualization customization.
+It is highly flexible and suitable for creating detailed and customized plots.

+###  Seaborn
+Seaborn is built on top of Matplotlib and provides a higher-level interface for creating attractive statistical visualizations with less code.
+It offers better default styling and built-in statistical plots.

+###  Main Difference
+- **Matplotlib** → More control and customization.
+- **Seaborn** → Easier to use with better default design and statistical features.

+Both libraries were used to effectively visualize patterns and relationships within the dataset.

+---

-## Tools & Libraries
+## Tools & Technologies

 - Python
 - Pandas
 - Matplotlib
 - Seaborn
-- Jupyter Notebook
+- VS Code

+---

 ## Conclusion

-EDA helped in understanding the dataset and identifying important patterns and relationships between variables.
+EDA provided valuable insights into the dataset and highlighted important factors affecting house prices.
-The analysis provides a strong foundation for further predictive modeling if needed.
+The analysis establishes a strong foundation for future predictive modeling and machine learning applications.